Helge Boes: Legacy

 Boes was survived by his wife, Cindy Tidler, his parents, Roderich and Monika Boes of Germany, and his brother Henrik of Colorado.
 He was given a Catholic funeral at Christ the Redeemer Catholic Church in Sterling, Virginia, with CIA Director Tenet giving a eulogy.
-His remains were subsequently interred at the Gate of Heaven Cemetery in Silver Spring, Maryland, just outside Washington, D.C.
-On his grave is the inscription: "Was du sein willst. sei est ganz.", German for "Whatever you want to be, be it completely."

 Boes was memorialized with the 92nd star etched into the CIA Memorial Wall.

-The Washington Premier League, the United States Adult Soccer Association affiliate serving the Washington DC metropolitan area with which Helga used to play goalkeeper, has hosted the Helge Boes Cup as the championship match for the Premier Division annually since 2012.
+The Washington Premier League, the United States Adult Soccer Association affiliate serving the Washington DC metropolitan area with which Boes used to play goalkeeper, has hosted the Helge Boes Cup as the championship match for the Premier Division annually since 2012.

-According to Reuters, Helge and fellow Harvard Law class of 1997 member Michael E. Weston were best friends during and after law school, and both found private legal practice unfulfilling.
+According to Reuters, Boes and fellow Harvard Law class of 1997 member Michael E. Weston were best friends during and after law school, and both found private legal practice unfulfilling.
 They also loved the same woman, Harvard Law classmate Cindy Tidler.
 Tidler and Boes married in 1999.
-Six years after Boes death in 2003, she married Weston, who was killed in a helicopter crash in Afghanistan five months later while working for the DEA, the War in Afghanistan ultimately widowing her twice.
+Six years after Boes' death in 2003, she married Weston, who was killed in a helicopter crash in Afghanistan five months later while working for the DEA, the War in Afghanistan ultimately widowing her twice.